Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 Are there alternatives to bridge loans in Colorado?

-While a bridge loan might not work for every homeowner’s unique situation, there are alternatives to consider:
+If you think a bridge loan won’t work for your situation, there are alternatives to consider:

-• Home equity loan: This kind of loan lets a homeowner take their existing equity out of their home’s value in the form of a lump sum payment.
-Interest rates for a home equity loan can be more expensive than your current rate on your first mortgage, but instead of completing a cash-out refinance for, say, $400,000 at 5% (paying off the first mortgage and borrowing cash), you can just borrow the $100,000 you need at a 6%-7% interest rate and leave your first mortgage of $300,000 at its lower rate of 3%.
+However, instead of completing a cash-out refinance for, say, $400,000 at 5% (paying off the first mortgage and borrowing cash), you can just borrow the $100,000 you need at a 6% to 7% interest rate and leave your first mortgage of $300,000 at its lower rate of 3%.
 If you think this loan fits your financial goals, consider these requirements when applying for a home equity loan.

 Find a Top Colorado Agent With Experience in Bridge Loans